binaryphile/dctk/README.md

 dctk, the project, is this repo and the code of which it is comprised.

-While it is invoked using the command `dctk` at the moment, which is a link in `bin`, the link will ultimately be renamed to your command's name.
-This readme refers to the project and how it works as dctk, even though there won't be a `dctk` command after you `prepare` it.
+While it is invoked using the command `dctk` at the outset, the `dctk` command is replaced with your own after your customize it to your own needs.  `dctk` is just a link in `bin`, a link which will ultimately be renamed to your command's name.

+This readme refers to the project and how it works as dctk, even though there won't be a `dctk` command after you run the `prepare` script to customize it.
 Your project will contain dctk's bones but will add the functionality that makes it your own command.

 # installation